Howl's Moving Castle (novel): Plot summary

 When Prince Justin, the King's younger brother, goes missing while searching for Wizard Suliman, the King orders Howl to find them both and kill the Witch of the Waste.
-Howl, however, has his own reasons to avoid the Witch; the Witch, a jilted former lover, has laid a dark curse on him.
-He successfully continues to avoid her until she lures Sophie into a trap.
-Believing the Witch has taken Howl's current love interest, Miss Angorian, Sophie goes to save her and is captured by the Witch.
+Howl has his own reasons to avoid the Witch; this jilted former lover has laid a dark curse on him.
+He successfully continues to avoid her until she lures Sophie into a trap; believing the Witch has taken Howl's current love interest, Miss Angorian, Sophie has gone to save her and been captured by the Witch.

 Howl spends hours in the bathroom every day primping himself to look handsome for girls; Michael had said that the day he does not do this is the day Michael will believe that Howl is truly in love.
 When Howl comes to save Sophie, unshaven and a mess, it demonstrates his love for her.
 He kills the Witch and reveals that Miss Angorian was actually the Witch's fire demon in disguise; the fire demon had taken control of the Witch and was attempting to create a "perfect human" by fusing Wizard Suliman and Prince Justin.
 It was to be completed by the addition of Howl's head.

 At the castle, Miss Angorian takes hold of Calcifer to capture Howl's heart.
 Howl had given his heart to Calcifer.
-This was the contract between them; the heart kept Calcifer alive, and in return Calcifer put his magic at Howl's disposal.
+This was the contract between them; the heart kept Calcifer alive and in return Calcifer put his magic at Howl's disposal.
 Sophie uses her ability of bringing things to life to free Calcifer, thus breaking the contract between him and Howl.
-With his heart restored, Howl destroys the witch's fire demon, freeing Suliman and Justin.
+With his heart restored Howl destroys the witch's fire demon, freeing Suliman and Justin.
 Calcifer, as promised, breaks Sophie's spell and she returns to her proper age.
 Howl had realized early on that Sophie was under a spell and secretly attempted to remove the curse; when he had met with failure, he concluded that Sophie simply enjoyed "being in disguise".